THINKPOL

 The short version

 Reddit is sealing itself off: login walls, human verification, an Internet Archive block, and API pricing have ended the era of open access.
 What remains searchable is what was archived while it was public.
 Scrape-based archives miss deleted content by design; stream-ingestion archives keep it by design.
+Among the free options, Arctic Shift is current, PullPush stopped in May 2025, and Rosint shows you whatever those two hold.
 Searching that material is lawful in the EU on a legitimate-interest basis when the purpose is legitimate.
 And the practical starting point costs nothing: run your query through a Reddit archive search and see what the live site no longer shows you.
+How much Reddit content actually disappears, measured rather than estimated, is in our Reddit deletion statistics.

 Stay ahead of threats